Qazeer/InfoSec-Notes/General/Shells.md

-LPORT=<LISTENING_PORT># General - Shells
+# General - Shells

 The following note details the procedure and tools that can be used to leverage a RCE into a fully TTY shell.

-For Windows credentials (password or hashes) reuse, refer to the Active Directory/Credentials Hunting note.
+For Windows credentials (password or hashes) reuse and direct lateral movements, refer to the `[Windows] Lateral movements` note.

 ### Detect firewall filtering